thelabcat/rumble-chat-actor/README.md

 ```

 You would write this script, and run it as your local Rumble Chat Actor instance.
 Note that it currently does not exit on its own when a livestream ends.
+Hope this helps!

+I, Wilbur Jaywright, and my brand, Marswide BGL, have no official association with Rumble Corp. beyond that of a normal user and/or channel on the Rumble Video platform.
+This wrapper is not officially endorsed by Rumble Corp. or its subsidiaries.

+S.D.G.